Great Pyrenees / Mixed (medium coat) : : Female : : Adult : : Large

 6. Preference is for applicants willing to provide "positive" training to adopted dogs.

 7. All current pets in adoptive homes should be spayed/neutered and up to date on vaccines.

 More about Cara

-Good with Dogs, Not Good with Cats, Good with Kids, Good with Adults, Somewhat vocal, Does Good in the Car, Requires a yard, Leashtrained, Playful, Affectionate, Intelligent
+Good with Dogs, Good with Cats, Good with Kids, Good with Adults, Somewhat vocal, Does Good in the Car, Requires a yard, Leashtrained, Playful, Affectionate, Intelligent

 Connect With Us